-RBR standard instruments with a "Tu" in the name, such as RBRvirtuoso3 Tu or RBRconcerto3 C.T.D.ODO.Tu, use turbidity sensors from third-party manufacturers: Seapoint, Turner, and Sequoia.
+RBR standard instruments with a "Tu" in the name, such as RBRvirtuoso3 Tu or RBRconcerto3 C.T.D.ODO.Tu, may use the RBRcoda Tu, as well as turbidity sensors from third-party manufacturers: Seapoint, Turner, and Sequoia.

 The RBRconcerto3 and RBRmaestro3 can integrate the RBRtridente three-channel sensor, capable of making multiple fluorescence and backscatter or turbidity measurements simultaneously.